 According to historians, pernil comes from the Spanish word pierna (leg), which in turn derives from the Catalan word for jamón (ham).

 Mofongo is a typical dish of Puerto Rican cuisine, which can be found almost anywhere.
-In a way, it is the North American version of mashed potatoes, but made with fried mashed green plantains, ajó (chili pepper) and chicharrones (pork rinds).
+In a way, it is the North American version of mashed potatoes, but made with fried mashed green plantains, ajó (garlic) and chicharrones (pork rinds).

 The chicharrones (pork) can also be substituted with beef, chicken, shrimp, or even vegetables.
 It can be accompanied by white rice, or be served as a side dish with chicken, pork, beef, shrimp, lobster, conch, fish, or even inside a warm fish broth or soup.

 This recipe, the pride of the Puerto Ricans, transcends the borders of the island and can be found across the Caribbeans in different variations.
 Originally it is a fusion of Taino, African and Spanish cultures which has evolved over time to present the delicious dish that can be enjoyed today.

 Arroz Con Gandules is a perennial dish in the Puerto Rican diet.
 It is one of the typical dishes that many grandparents taught their grandchildren to prepare, to initiate them in the culinary customs of the island.

 This national dish is composed of capers, olives, tomato sauce, pigeon peas, sofrito and bay leaves, in addition to other condiments.

 Rice with pigeon peas, which dates back to the 18th century, has a sauce made with various aromatic ingredients, essential for the exquisite flavor characteristic of this dish.